abi-chmend/librocast/reports/week4_status_report.md

        * Determine any dependencies for book component, search page, feed page
        * General design for these pages, what components will be necessary
   * Sarah Rashid
-    1. N/A
+    1. Last week's goals:
-    2. In the first week I contributed to the group project requirements and policies document.
-I created a use case and went through     assigning roles with the team.
-I chose the role is a front end developer that will work on our explore and profile page.
-    3. Goals:
        * Get an initial design of explore and profile pages
        * Determine functionality of explore and profile pages
        * Read React documents
+    2. This week I worked on the wireframe for the application pages.
+We revised the functionality of the Explore and Feed pages.
+I also worked on the profile page and posts.
+We talked as a team about functionality of these pages as part of our MVP.
+I also read about React to get familiar with the framework.
+    3. Goals:
+       * Finish Figma wireframe
+       * Create front end for profile page
   * Kihoon Lee
     1. N/A
     2. For this first week I completed one use case of our application, contributed to project requirements and team policies